William LeBaron

+William LeBaron (February 16, 1883 – February 9, 1958) was an American film producer, lyricist, librettist, playwright, and screenwriter.

+LeBaron authored several plays for Broadway; including the books and lyrics for several musicals in addition to non-musical works staged in New York City between 1911 and 1925.
+Some of these plays were adapted into films; including his 1917 play The Very Idea, which was made into a silent film in 1920 and a talking picture in 1929; and his 1921 play Nobody's Money, which was adapted into a film in 1923.
+He also authored the libretti to operettas composed by Victor Herbert, Emmerich Kálmán, Fritz Kreisler and Victor Jacobi.

-William LeBaron (February 16, 1883February 9, 1958) was an American film producer.
-LeBaron's film credits included Cimarron, which won the Academy Award for Outstanding Production at the 4th Academy Awards ceremony for 1930/1931.
+By 1926 LeBaron had relocated from New York City to Los Angeles, and was thereafter predominantly active as a film producer.
+His film credits included Cimarron, which won the Academy Award for Outstanding Production at the 4th Academy Awards ceremony for 1930/1931.
 LeBaron also produced landmark comedy features from W. C. Fields, Mae West and Wheeler and Woolsey.
 In addition to being a producer, LeBaron served as the last production chief of Film Booking Offices of America and at FBO's successor, RKO Pictures, where he was replaced by David O. Selznick.

 Biography

-LeBaron was born in Elgin, Illinois on February 16, 1883.
+LeBaron was born in Elgin, Illinois, on February 16, 1883.
 After graduating from high school, he attended the University of Chicago and New York University, and then spent a decade writing musical scores and lyrics for Broadway shows.
 He then wrote for some magazines and publications, before Joseph Kennedy, an investor in several of LeBaron's plays, suggested that LeBaron move to California in 1924.
-He joined the American Society of Composers, Authors and Publishers (ASCAP) in 1933 and became a production chief at several studios, including RKO Studios (1929-1931), Paramount Studios (1936-1941) and 20th Century Fox (1941 until his retirement in 1947).
+He joined the American Society of Composers, Authors and Publishers (ASCAP) in 1933 and became a production chief at several studios, including RKO Studios (1929–1931), Paramount Studios (1936–1941) and 20th Century Fox (1941 until his retirement in 1947).

-LeBaron died on February 9, 1958, a week before his 75th birthday, and was buried in Chapel of the Pines Crematory.
-He was married to Mabel Hollins (1887-1955), a British musical comedy actress.
+LeBaron died on February 9, 1958, at age 74, and was buried in Chapel of the Pines Crematory.
+He was married to Mabel Hollins (1887–1955), a British musical comedy actress.